ferrucc-io/ferruccio/content/posts/company-size.md

 Engineers specialized on specific features already

+Few meetings at this stage.
+Designers are generally a scarce resource at this point.

-Not many meetings at this stage, not many designers.
-PM was doing most of design.
-Freelance designer and using it 1-2 years without hiring someone else.
+PMs did most of design.
+The company hired a freelance designer .

+Kept using his work and design system 1-2 years without hiring someone else.

-After 50-60 engineers, one real designer
+After 50-60 engineers, they finally hired one real designer

-Getting one design system and using it forever

 Collaboration between engineers